Riduan Isamuddin

 Hambali was often described as "the Osama bin Laden of Southeast Asia".
 Some media reports describe him as bin Laden's lieutenant for Southeast Asian operations.
 Other reports describe him as an independent peer.
 He was highly trusted by al-Qaeda and was the main link between the two organisations.
-Hambali was a close friend of Khalid Sheikh Mohammed, who planned Operation Bojinka and the September 11 Terrorist Attacks.
+Hambali was a close friend of Khalid Sheikh Mohammed, who planned the Bojinka plot and the September 11 attacks.
 Hambali envisioned creating a Muslim state, in the form of an Islamic superpower (a theocracy) across Southeast Asia, with himself as its leader (Caliph).
 His ambition was to rule Indonesia, Malaysia, Singapore, Brunei and parts of the Philippines, Myanmar, and Thailand.

-He received increasing attention in the aftermath of the 2002 Bali nightclub bombing, in which 202 people died.
+He received increasing attention in the aftermath of the 2002 Bali bombings, in which 202 people died.

 He was eventually apprehended in a joint operation by the CIA and Thai police in 2003.
 He is currently imprisoned in Guantanamo Bay detention camp in Cuba, after three years of CIA custody in a secret location.

 Early life

 Riduan Isamuddin was born Encep Nurjaman in the rice belt of Sukamanah, a small village in Cianjur Regency, in the province of West Java, Indonesia.
 He was the son of a peasant farmer, and was the second of thirteen children.
-He first became involved with Jemaah Islamiah as a teenager.
+He first became involved with Jemaah Islamiyah as a teenager.
 He was a diligent student at his Islamic high school, Al-Ianah.
-He travelled to Afghanistan in 1983 to fight the Soviet Union during the Soviet invasion of Afghanistan.
+He travelled to Afghanistan in 1983 to fight the Soviet Union during the Soviet–Afghan War.
 During his three years as a mujahid, from 1987 to 1990, he met Osama bin Laden.
 Friends and family in Indonesia say they did not know of his activities overseas.

 His name has been transliterated into English text in several different ways over the years, including;